NGEET/fates-users-guide/docs/source/user/Useful-Stuff.md

 [Script for generating 100+ year runs on Cheyenne (f45 and 1x1 brazil) (also super old)](https://drive.google.com/file/d/0B_5e7rc3QoQqc3lXWlp5SkN3ajQ/view?usp=sharing)

-## Simulation on User-defined Grid (example: four tropical sites)
+## Simulation on User-defined Grid (example: BCI or San Lorenzo Panama)
 1) see Gautam Bisht's method (Matlab) of generating surface and domain datasets [here](https://github.com/bishtgautam/matlab-script-for-clm-sparse-grid)
-2) Here are example [surface data](https://drive.google.com/file/d/0B_5e7rc3QoQqY1ZNVU5wWjd3NTA/view?usp=sharing) and [domain data](https://drive.google.com/file/d/0B_5e7rc3QoQqVDd2TEdYOWVDSXc/view?usp=sharing) generated with GB's script
+2) An example of a surface/domain couplet as well as met data for BCI and San Lorenzo sites in Panama can be downloaded [here](https://ngt-data.lbl.gov/dois/NGT0086/)
 3) Example [script](https://drive.google.com/file/d/0B_5e7rc3QoQqejRiaVRvbnFrak0/view?usp=sharing) to run this user defined grid (for the eddi machine)

 ## Python Scripts for Evaluation